-Doing the inner healing isn’t something that the society values too much.
+Doing inner healing isn’t something that society values too much.
 We all have to be better, smarter, more productive, faster, and keep trying.
 Often we try so hard that we lose ourselves in the process.
 And when we eventually get our ends met, we realize it doesn’t satisfy us.
-It’s not what we wanted.
-As we lost the sight of our true self along the way.
+It’s not what we wanted as we lost sight of our true selves along the way.

 If you don’t face suppressed emotions, you stay stuck in the getting over it mentality, and it becomes challenging for you to heal.

 He walks into the room and sees his mum cry, so he hugs her and tries to make her feel better.
-He feels responsible for his mum, so he unconsciously he starts to feel her pain along with his pain from unloving relationship of his parents.
+He feels responsible for his mum, so he unconsciously starts to feel her pain and pain from his parents’ unloving relationship.

 The ego creates beliefs like: “I can’t please any woman” because he couldn’t help his mum.
 “It’s not safe to love or trust someone.
 I’m alone with my pain.
 No one understands me.
 It’s safer to be alone.
 I’m not worthy enough.”

 Suppressed emotions turn into limiting beliefs that make people choose harmful behavior.
-It paralyzes people from saying stop and making changes that would bring them more joy and sense of self-worthiness.
-These limiting beliefs are mostly the reason for drinking alcohol, staying in unhealthy relationships or fear of saying what we need and want.
+It paralyzes people from saying stop and making changes that would bring them more joy and a sense of self-worthiness.
+These limiting beliefs are mostly why drinking alcohol, staying in unhealthy relationships, or fear of saying what we need and want.

 What if the pain that we buried never belonged to us?

 What if the limiting beliefs that negatively influence our decisions were nothing but lies?